extrange/startingpoint/README.md

 > - `/etc/fstab`
 > - Syncthing `.config`

-**Install**
+You will need to begin with an existing [Fedora Silverblue] installation.

-To rebase an existing Silverblue/Kinoite installation to the latest build:
+Next, rebase an installation to this OS:

 ```bash
 # Remove all layered packages to prevent any conflicts